 In addition, the mother of Jesus claimed that she was a virgin when Jesus was born, as was prophesied in Isaiah 7:14.
 Joseph clearly believed her, otherwise he would not have married Mary.
 These are the facts about Jesus which we bring to the table to discuss this spurious charges.

 People say that Joseph raped Mary.
-What is thier evidence that he raped Mary?
+What is their evidence that he raped Mary?
 Do they have any witnesses from that time, or are they just making this up?
 This is a viscous charge for anyone to make against Joseph.
 I hope they have evidence for this charge.
 I believe that they do not.
 Jesus was the worker of amazing miracles, he was the greatest teacher of all history, he fulfilled all the prophecies of the Messiah and was raised from the dead on the third day, yet his enemies say that Joseph raped Mary.
 This is a terrible and irresponsible charge in light of the evidence.
 The same can be said of the terrible and completely unsubstantiated charge that Mary was raped by a Roman soldier.
-I suggest that you do not attempt to spread this false and hurtful rumor and that you ask anyone else who tries to spread this irresponsible rumor also to stop casting false charges about the greatest man who ever lived and about her mother.
+I suggest that you do not attempt to spread this false and hurtful rumor and that you ask anyone else who tries to spread this irresponsible rumor also to stop casting false charges about the greatest man who ever lived and about his mother.
 This is a baseless and evidence-less charge which is so out of step with the other things that we know about Jesus that they were clearly invented, not to explain the birth of Jesus, but to try to deflect attention away from his extraordinary life.
 We should either ignore these false charges as not even deserving a response, or, if we respond, it should be in the strongest possible terms to this false charge.